DoctorLock/LAPOS/README.md

 # Lachlan's Automatic PHP Object to SQL (LAPOS)
 This is a quickstart guide to use the LAPOS framework for this assignment.
-LAPOS allows you to build objects as PHP classes, and without writing any SQL, tables will be built, objects can be saved to sql and updated (currently no deleting).
+LAPOS allows you to build objects as PHP classes, and without writing any SQL, tables will be built, objects can be saved to sql and updated.
+This was a framework built for a university group I was in to use.
+It needs a lot of work to be worth using as a whole, (which I might attempt in future if I have time), however I do think the unique method at automatically generating the table columns from normal PHP object properties is something worthwile.
 ## Constraints:
 There are a couple key constraints/limitations to the system:
 - all objects will have their primary key be an int column called `id`